Department of Speech, Language, and Hearing Sciences

 SLHS 4650 INTRODUCTION TO CLINICAL PROCEDURES IN AUDIOLOGY (3) LEC.
 3. Pr.
 SLHS 4600.
 Audiological instrumentation and test procedures.

 SLHS 4930 DIRECTED STUDY IN SPEECH, LANGUAGE & HEARING SCIENCES (1-3) IND.
 Pr.
 SLHS 3000 and SLHS 3400 and SLHS 4600.
 Departmental approval.
-Directed learning experience in communication disorders involving bibliographic research, writing, gaining expertise with laboratory/clinical procedures or conducting directed research.
+Directed learning experience in speech, language, or hearing sciences involving literature review and writing related to a topic specific to the student.
 Course may be repeated for a maximum of 6 credit hours.

 SLHS 4967 HONORS SPECIAL PROBLEMS (1-3) IND.
 Pr.
 Honors College.
 Departmental approval.
 Credit hours that apply towards fulfilling Honors requirement.
 Course may be repeated for a maximum of 3 credit hours.